robisa693/snmp_exporter/README.md

 Ready for the taking, I mean scraping.

 ## edit config.ini
-A bit messy but just add more entries in the config.ini file as instructed
+A bit messy but just add more entries in the config.ini file as instructed inside.
+TODO: Segment to configuration file into more readable form.

 ## Output of a curl requsts
 Each entry in the config file will be its own metric